netxms/netxms-doc/admin/visualisation.rst

    * Show status background - will display background behind object image according to it's state.
    * Show status icon - will display icon of object state near each object
    * Show status frame - will display frame around object icon according to it's state
-   * Floor plan - will display nodes as ajustable recatangles.
-This can be used to display hardware placment on room plan.
+   * Floor plan - will display nodes as adjustable rectangles.
+This can be used to display hardware placement on room plan.

 Routing
 ~~~~~~~
 Default routing type for whole map:
-   * Direct
+   * Direct - objects are connected by links drawn to shortest route
-   * Manhattan
+   * Manhattan - objects are connected by grid-based links

 Zoom
 ~~~~
 Map can be zoomed in and out with help of top menu buttons and to predefined percentage selected from menu.

 Object display options